brimdata/zed/docs/libraries/go.md

 ### Lake Service Reader

 We can use the same code above to talk to a Zed lake server.
-All we do is give it the URI of the service, which by default is on port 9867.
+All we do is give it the URI of the service, which by default is on port `9867`.

 To try this out, first run a Zed service on the scratch lake we created
 above:
 ```
 zed serve -lake ./scratch
 ```
-Finally, in another local shell, run the Go program and specify the servie endpoint we just created:
+Finally, in another local shell, run the Go program and specify the service endpoint we just created:
 ```
 go run . http://localhost:9867